webbpinner/OpenVDMv2/INSTALL.md

 sudo service apache2 restart
 ```

-Verify the installation works by going to `http://<servername or IP>/mapproxy/demo/`
+Verify the installation works by going to: <http://127.0.0.1/mapproxy/demo/>

 ###OpenVDMv2